UBC-Thunderbots/Electrical/docs/getting-started/cad-software.md

----
-description: >-
+# Getting Started - CAD Software

 Setup instructions on how install CAD software for schematic capture and PCB layout.

 ---

-# Getting Started - CAD Software

 In the past, the team has used KiCAD.
 However, in the fall of 2017, we began to move all the schematics to Altium.

 ## Altium Setup